NicholasSterling/rust-async/src/chapter_1/closures.md

 {{#include ../../examples/chapter_1/src/lib.rs:test_handmade_decl}}
 {{#include ../../examples/chapter_1/src/lib.rs:test_handmade_native_move}}
 ```
-It doesn't matter that the second closure moves `a` & `b` into its state (well it certainly matters to the enclosing scope, which can't refer to these variables anymore, but that's besides the point).
+It doesn't matter that the second closure moves `a` & `b` into its state (well, it certainly matters to the enclosing scope, which can't refer to these variables anymore, but that's beside the point).

 What matters is how the closure interacts with its state when it gets called.
 In the example above, that interaction is just a read through a reference, and so a shared reference to the state (i.e. `&self`) is enough to perform the call: the compiler makes sure that this closure is `Fn`.

-Now if you were to do this on the other hand..:
+Now if you were to do this, on the other hand:
 ```rust
 {{#include ../../examples/chapter_1/src/lib.rs:test_handmade_illegal}}
 ```